appsfactorygmbh/figma-vars-to-dart/README.md

 | `--force`        | Flag    | ❌ No    | `false`       | Forces downloading the images even if they already exist. |

 ### Downloading Icons
 To use the download-icons feature, create frames for specific use cases.
 Each frame should be named using the format `APP_ASSET_$frame`, where `$frame` represents the use case.
 Icons must be defined as components and can be organized within nested frames.
-The script also supports variants of icons.
+Variants of icons are also supported.

 <details>
   <summary>Sample structure for the demo purposes</summary>